NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stone Brawler Dedication.md

 * * *

-**Special** You cannot select another dedication feat until you have gained two other feats from the stone brawler archetype.
+**Special** You cannot select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Stone Brawler|Stone Brawler]] archetype.

 *Source: Pathfinder #195: Heavy is the Crown*
 *OGL*